phaserjs/template-bun/README.md

 ### Vite

-If you want to customize your build, such as adding plugin (i.e. for loading CSS or fonts), you can modify the `vite/config.*.mjs` file for cross-project changes, or you can modify and/or create new configuration files and target them in specific npm tasks inside of `package.json`.
+If you want to customize your build, such as adding plugin (i.e. for loading CSS or fonts), you can modify the `vite/config.*.mjs` file for cross-project changes, or you can modify and/or create new configuration files and target them in specific bun tasks inside of `package.json`.
 Please see the [Vite documentation](https://vitejs.dev/) for more information.

 ## Join the Phaser Community!